alebilas/alebilas.github.io/association_rules.md

 #### Aleksandra Biłas

 ## Introduction
 Association rules are a set of methods which may easily describe patterns of customers purchases.
-They are widely used by FMCG companies as a recommendation engine input on websites, showing products that people similar to a current web-surfer also boughts.
-However for that companies usually need customers identifiers which is not always possible when a firm does not have a loyalty programme.
-In that case association rules might be leveraged as inbound promotions in the shape of pop-ups (recommendations) in Point of Sales.
+They are widely used by FMCG companies as a recommendation engine input on websites, showing products that people similar to a current web-surfer also bought.
+However companies usually need customers identifiers which are not always avaailaable when a firm does not have a loyalty programme.
+In that case association rules might be leveraged as inbound promotions in the shape of pop-ups (recommendations) in Point of Sales based on historical sets of items purchased, not similarities among customer profiles.

 ### Required packages
 ```markdown